Information and guidance on externality (use of external expert assessors) in specialty training in O&G:

 - specific concerns raised by individuals

-As deaneries have a variety of documentation and the RCOG wishes to minimise the additional burden on SAs, the deanery visit report is considered sufficient information for the RCOG to collate issues from a national perspective.
+As LETBs/deaneries have a variety of documentation and the RCOG wishes to minimize the additional burden on SAs, the LETB/deanery visit report is considered sufficient information for the RCOG to collate issues from a national perspective.
 It is essential that the deanery is made aware that the final visit report is a requirement of the RCOG in supplying an SA.
-The deanery’s visit report may include the direct input of the SA or the deanery may request a separate report.
-If the SA has to provide a separate report to the deanery, the SA should use the standardised deanery visit report form (Word document, 19 kb).
-Whatever is reported to the deanery should be submitted to EPQ.
+The LETB/deanery’s visit report may include the direct input of the SA or the LETB/deanery may request a separate report.
+If the SA has to provide a separate report to the LETB/deanery, the SA should use the standardised deanery visit report form (Word document, 19 kb).
+Whatever is reported to the LETB/deanery should be submitted to the Externality Administrator.
 This should be done as soon as possible after the visit.
 No trainee- or trainer-identifiable data or information should be included.
 As for Process 1, no CPD points will be awarded if a report is not submitted.

 Managing serious concerns